tommarkallen/rails-sandpit/README.md

-# rails_sandpit
+# rails-sandpit
-Experimenting with Ruby and Rails
+Experimenting with Rails library of Ruby

 This README would normally document whatever steps are necessary to get the application up and running.